 1/2 lb green beans, trimmed and chopped to 1 in. pieces

-1. Heat 3 tbsp. olive oil in large nonstick skillet.
+1. Heat 3 tbsp. olive oil in large nonstick skillet over medium high heat.

-2. When hot but not smoking, add corn, jalapeno, salt and pepper.
+2. When hot but not smoking, add corn, jalapeno, 1 tsp. salt and pepper.
+Stir occasionally until corn has turned golden and softened, about ten minutes.

-3. Meanwhile, bring about 6 c. water to boil.
-Salt water with 1 tbsp. salt.
+3. Meanwhile, bring a pot of water to boil.
+Salt water with remaining 1 tbsp. salt.
 Add green beans.